Trailside Services are now part of CT Trail Finder!

 Trailhead Information

-From CT Route 15 take exit 59 and turn south onto Whalley Ave (Route 69), turn left to stay on Whalley Ave (now Route 63).
-Turn south onto Randall St, then turn west onto Fountain St (Route 243).
+From Route 15 take Exit 59 and turn south onto Whalley Avenue (Route 69).
+Turn left to stay on Whalley Avenue (now Route 63).
+Turn south onto Randall Street, then turn west onto Fountain Street (Route 243).
 Follow the road until Park Lane and turn right.

 On-street parking is available at the trail heads on Park Lane and Fountain Street.